metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 But even in the event of a high-octane affair, give me the team taking points and playing in the comfort of their own stadium.

 ***

+### Colts @ Patriots (-5.5)

+***

+##### _Streaks_

+Colts - 2L
+Patriots - 1W

+Colts were stung hard last week by a Washington team that barely managed to stage a comeback at the end to steal the win away from Indianapolis.

+##### _Injuries_

+##### _Weather_

+Almost perfect weather, with some mild winds

+##### _History_

+No recent history between these two worth exploring considering the Colts have new faces at quarterback and defensive coordinator

+***

+### Uncertain

+***

+My gut instinct tells me that Belichick against a rookie quarterback should be an obvious decision in favor of the former here...but Michael Lombardi seems wary of this one.
+The fact remains that the Patriots are still a bit of a hot mess on offense.
+On top of that, Sam Ehlinger seems to have a penchant for running around, something that the Patriots defense has considerably difficulty handling.

+The Patriots need to win by six points to cover this spread.
+Normally, it's only advisable to take the favorite here when the match-up favors them several different ways.
+I'm not sure New England can claim many advantages this week going up against an admittedly weak Indianapolis outfit.

+***